kevinbburns/Fedora_SOC_Audit_Checker/README.md

 4. **Firewall Status:** Verifies that the system's firewall (firewalld) is active and lists current rules.

-5. **Rootkit Hunter (rkhunter) Scan:** Runs rkhunter to check for rootkits or known vulnerabilities.
+5. **Linux Malware Detect (LMD):** Runs Maldet to check for rootkits,malware or known vulnerabilities.

 6. **SELinux Status:** Checks if SELinux is enabled, which adds a mandatory access control (MAC) security layer.